efraim132/GrebBot/README.md

 3. When members start playing Sea of Thieves, the bot will send notifications to the subscribed channel

+## Web interface

+This bot has a running web interface that can be used to administrate the functions of this bot.
+Simply address the IP address of where the bot is running and you can use the bot this way.

 ## Docker

 The bot can be run in a Docker container: